manziosee/manziosee/README.md

 - 👀 I’m interested in a software engineer
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on coding and designing application
-- 📫 How to reach me by email(oseeemanzi3@gmail.com)
+- 📫 How to reach me by email (oseemanzi3@gmail.com)

 <!---
 manziosee/manziosee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.